s3krit/miniexec/README.md

 # What doesn't

-- MiniExec currently makes the assumption that the job is a shell-script and that `/bin/bash` is present.
+- MiniExec currently makes the assumption that the job is a shell-script and that `/bin/bash` is present - This is a gitlab restriction more than MiniExec's fault
-- If the image used doesn't set a WORKDIR properly (so defaults to root), and you want to read/write files properly, it can be a bit broken.
 - If you uncleanly exit `miniexec`, you'll probably have to kill the container manually.
 - Sometimes the first couple lines of output in a job will be skipped
 - Advanced Gitlab CI features like services